parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 3

-As a general player, I want walls so that I have a more varied experience so that bullets can bounce off of it.
+As a casual/competitive player, I want walls so that I have a more varied experience so that bullets can bounce off of it.

 Conditions of Satisfaction:
   * The walls must be solid objects so that the player's shots do not phase through the wall.